 Since launching in 2014, CrowdStreet has published more than 367 deals on the Marketplace, raising over $919 million in capital.
 Individual investors have received over $94 million in distributions.

-To date, 19 of these deals have fully realized, and only one of which has resulted in a loss of investor capital.
+To date, 19 of these deals have fully realized.
+Only one of which has resulted in a loss of investor capital.
 These 19 deals have averaged a 29% IRR, with a 1.6 equity multiple over an average two-year holding period, and many of them exited early (in 1.8 years instead of the targeted four, for instance).

 It is important to note, however, that most of the 367+ investments are still in their holding periods.
-The 19 fully realized deals represent a small portion of total deals on the Marketplace, and it may be more likely for deals that realized early to have experienced a high value exit and for deals that are not performing well to be delayed in their realization.
+The 19 fully realized deals represent a small portion of total deals on the Marketplace.

 Accordingly, the performance information to date may not be an accurate indicator of overall Marketplace performance.
 Past performance is not indicative of future results.